I Couldn't Live Without Your Love

 "I Couldn't Live Without Your Love" is a 1966 single written by Tony Hatch and Jackie Trent and recorded by Petula Clark.
 It was inspired by the affair the songwriters were having at the time.
-Clark has cited "I Couldn't Live Without Your Love" along with "Don't Sleep in the Subway" as her favorites of her hits.
+Clark has cited "I Couldn't Live Without Your Love" along with "Don't Sleep in the Subway" as her favourite of her hits.
 “I still love that one; I do it onstage with great joy,” Clark told the "Montreal Gazette" in 2017.

 Background

 The song was recorded at the Pye Studios in Marble Arch in a session which featured guitarist Big Jim Sullivan, along with vocal group the Breakaways, and was introduced by Clark on her BBC variety series, This Is Petula Clark.

 The single peaked at #6 on the UK Singles Chart and #9 on the Billboard Hot 100 chart.
 "I Couldn't Live Without Your Love" was the first single by Clark to reach #1 on the US Easy Listening chart.

 A hit in Australia (#11), New Zealand (#18) and Rhodesia (#7), "I Couldn't Live Without Your Love" gave Clark a hit in Germany twice, first in the original English at #13 and then again via a translation entitled "So wunderbar verliebt zu sein" (So wonderful to be in love) (#28).